 Method 2: Password Protecting a Document on Mac

 On the other hand, password-protecting a document prevents the document from being viewed or edited without first entering a password.
-This means that if someone does not have the correct password in order to view the document, then they will not be able to view the contents.
+This means that if someone does not have the correct password to view the document, then they will not be able to view the contents.
 As stated previously, this option is not available for folders.

-You may find yourself wanting to take this route if you use a shared computer and are trying to surprise someone so you don’t want them to see the document, if you are using a shared computer and protecting sensitive information in a single document, or if you are trying to send someone information, but want to make sure it goes to the proper place (you would need to give that person the password separately).
+You may find yourself wanting to take this route if you use a shared computer and are trying to surprise someone so you don’t want them to see the document if you are using a shared computer and protecting sensitive information in a single document, or if you are trying to send someone information, but want to make sure it goes to the proper place (you would need to give that person the password separately).

 To Password Protect a Pages Document: